 For example, the Image Hotspot block allows you to place many animated markers over the image to provide more details about each image part:

 You can also make your site pages cleaner by putting information into the tabbed widgets:

 Even from this difference, we can already conclude that these WordPress blocks plugins are optimized for quite different tasks:

 - What you can do with Ultimate Addons for Gutenberg and can’t do with Getwid is to improve SEO with dedicated blocks, create a post timeline in clicks, add Lottie animations, and easily create taxonomy lists.

-- Those Getwid blocks that are absent in Ultimate Addons for Gutenberg are in the vast majority of cases useful for many routine tasks, such as building FAQ sections, organizing and structuring content, visualizing data with bard and charts, and connecting such third-party services as Instagram and Mailchimp.
-As for rather marketing-focused blocks, you also have the unique Image Hotspot, Video Popup and Banner blocks with Getwid.
+- Those Getwid blocks that are absent in Ultimate Addons for Gutenberg are in the vast majority of cases useful for many routine tasks, such as building FAQ sections, organizing and structuring content, visualizing data with a bard, and charts, and connecting such third-party services as Instagram and Mailchimp.
+As for rather marketing-focused blocks, you also have the unique Image Hotspot, Video Popup, and Banner blocks with Getwid.

 Let’s now see whether there are any differences in how the similar blocks perform.
 Let’s compare a few examples.

 The major purpose of the Advanced Heading block is to provide you with advanced typography options, including blocks where you can transform the regular heading into the Advanced heading block.

 Both addons give you a lot of freedom in this regard.
 The default template is different, though.
 With the Ultimate Addons for Gutenberg, you a heading and subheading divided by a separator is added.